-245 2.2 Characterizing the low-charge region
+2.2 Characterizing the low-charge region

-Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelectron pulse selection for string 1, optical module 1, DOM(1,1).
-In the low-charge region (below 0.25 PE), we see a second threshold at approximately 0.13 PE.
+Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelectron pulse selection for string 1, optical module 1 (DOM (1,1)).
+In the low-charge region (below 0.25 PE), we see a steeply falling charge distribution, in agreement with the in-time laser tests mentioned in Sec.
+1.1, then, a second threshold at approximately 0.13 PE.
 This is a software-defined threshold that comes from a gradient-related termination condition in WaveDeform.
 The threshold was set to avoid electronic noise being interpreted as PMT pulses and contaminating the low-charge region.
+This section will examine the effect on the charge distribution and noise contribution by lowering the WaveDeform threshold.
+The aim will be to explore the low-charge region.